Skip to content

 The lab is the public-safe layer behind the work.

-It is where we keep the themes, questions, and patterns that are useful to publish without exposing the private operating layer.
+It is where I keep the themes, questions, and patterns that are useful to publish without exposing the private operating layer.

 Why the lab exists